renanqts/pinger/README.md

 ### Installation:

-Install Raspbian (or other OS as you wish) in Raspbian and than:
+Install OS as wish (in my case was Raspbian on Raspberry PI) and than:

+	[Debian base]
 	apt-get install mariadb-server python-dev python-pip python-mysqldb
 	pip install python-telegram-bot